SIL1202/Sophomore/second_semester/Algorithm/HW3/TSP_project/report.md

 #### Test Setup Summary

 We tested TSP instances with 4, 6, 8, and 10 cities.
 The distances between cities were generated randomly, with values ranging from either 1 to 10 or 1 to 100.
 Each instance was solved using eight different algorithms, and we recorded both the total cost of the route and, where applicable, the number of nodes visited during the search.

+To evaluate each algorithm, two main drivers were implemented:

+\- **main.cpp**: Automatically generates symmetric random distance matrices of varying sizes and ranges (e.g., [1,10], [1,100]).
+It calls each TSP algorithm in sequence and logs the results.

 Example result format: